 Wiring Up a Telecaster Three-Way Switch

-The information in this article will apply to any similar three-way “Lever” switches that are used in many different Strat-style guitars.
-The Gibson Les Paul and several other similar guitars use a three-way “Toggle” switch and that discussion will be in a different article.
-Since the title of this article refers to the Telecaster three-way switch wiring, I am going to use all of the standard Fender Telecaster values in the diagram.
+This article will apply to any similar three-way “Lever” switches that are used in many different Strat-style guitars.
+This is distinct from Les Paul-style guitars that use a three-way “Toggle” switch — that discussion will be in a different article.
+For this guide, we’ll use all of the standard Fender Telecaster values in the wiring diagram.

-The circuit that we will use here is very similar to the circuit we use in the “Basic Guitar Electronics – Volume control wiring” and “Basic Guitar Electronics – Tone Control Wiring” articles, except that this time we will wire the pickups to the switch instead of directly to the Volume control.
+The circuit that we’ll use here is very similar to the circuit we use in “Basic Guitar Electronics – Volume control wiring” and “Basic Guitar Electronics – Tone Control Wiring“, except that this time we’ll wire the pickups to the switch instead of directly to the Volume control.

-Note that if the guitar you’re wiring is well-used, it might be a good time to consider changing the other components while you are in there.
-If you are going for “Original” or “Stock,” use the values for the pots and the capacitor in the diagram.
-If you have changed your pickups and/or you are not afraid to experiment, then you can change the values presented in the diagram to suit the tone that you are looking for.
-Volume and Tone pots come in a variety of values, including 250K, 500K, 1 Mega Ohm, etc. and the lower the number the darker your tone will be, as more high frequencies get leaked to Ground.
+Note that if the guitar you’re wiring is well-used, it might be a good time to consider changing the other components while you’re in there.
+If you’re going for “Original” or “Stock,” use the values for the pots and the capacitor in the diagram.
+If you have changed your pickups or you are not afraid to experiment, then you can change the values presented in the diagram to suit the tone that you are looking for.
+Volume and Tone pots come in a variety of values, including 250K, 500K, and 1 Mega Ohm.
+The lower the number the darker your tone will be, as more high frequencies get leaked to Ground.

 Choosing the Right Telecaster Three-Way Switch

-The three-way switch that you will use is something that you should put a bit of consideration into as well.
-There are several kinds on the market; Fender, Ernie Ball, and Dimarzio, among others, make their own, and there are dozens of third party models.
+The three-way switch that you’ll use is something that you should put a bit of consideration into as well.
+There are several kinds on the market.
+Fender, Ernie Ball, and Dimarzio make their own, and there are dozens of third-party models.
 You want a two-stage, three-position, Lever switch.
 It is called a two-stage because it has two rows of four tabs to which you can solder your wires.
 You want to buy the highest quality you can find as this is a part that often wears out.

 A stock three-way Tele switch has two stages, each with four soldering lugs.
 Lugs 1, 2, and 3 are the switchables, while lug A is the common one.
 For each position on the lever, a lug on each stage is connected to its respective common.

-To get started with the Telecaster three-way switch wiring, look at the two rows of tabs at the bottom of the switch.
-You will notice that in each stage there are three tabs that are just tabs and one tab that is connected to a longer slider.
-It will be on one end of the four tabs and on each stage it will be on the opposite end.
+To get started, look at the two rows of tabs at the bottom of the switch.
+You will notice that in each stage there are three normal tabs and one tab that is connected to a longer slider.
 This tab is called the Common.
 You will solder the Hot wire from your Neck pickup to the Common of Stage 1, then solder the Hot wire of the Bridge pickup to the Common of Stage 2.

-Next, you will solder the ground wire of both pickups to the back of the Volume pot.
-It would also be a good time to solder the large ground wire from the bridge of the guitar to the back of the Volume pot if your pickups do not have a metal base plate.
+Next, you will solder the Ground wire of both pickups to the back of the Volume pot.
+It would also be a good time to solder the large Ground wire from the bridge of the guitar to the back of the Volume pot, if your pickups don’t have a metal base plate.